 Currently, the startup is working with farming co-ops in Indonesia and Vietnam and plans on expanding to other parts of South and Southeast Asia.
 It also plans on expanding its revenue stream as early as this year to include the sale of carbon credits Rize will generate from the resulting methane emissions reductions, revenue which it plans on splitting with farmers, Sawhney said.

 The company is now on its third farming season and services about 2,500 hectares.
-Early tests showed methane emissions reduced by as much as 50%.
-Farmers working with Rize haven’t noticed any drop in yield, with some even experiencing small improvements in yield and bottom line, according to Sawhney.
+Early tests showed methane emissions fell by as much as 50%.
+Farmers working with Rize haven’t noticed any drop in yield, with some even experiencing small improvements in yield and the bottom line, according to Sawhney.
 That’s contributed to the startup’s 98% farmer retention rate.
 Still, that’s a minuscule proportion of the land used for rice farming; Vietnam alone has about 7 million hectares of fields.

 With the Series A funding secured, the company plans to increase the number of hectares using its tools by 25 times, said Cheong.
 Still, scaling alternate wetting and drying is not a completely risk-free method of abating methane emissions: Predicting and quantifying how much methane emissions are avoided at a large scale "is still an open question,” said Runkle.
 And if it’s not done correctly, there’s a risk of drought stress and disease, which could hurt farmer retention and uptake.
 Scientists have also been researching genetically engineered solutions as another avenue to curtail methane production.

-Eventually, the company hopes to pilot other technologies and agricultural practices with its network of farmers to reach its goal of eliminating 100 million metric tons of carbon dioxide equivalent emissions.
+Eventually, the company hopes to pilot other technologies and agricultural practices with its network of farmers to reach its goal of eliminating 100 million metric tons of carbon-dioxide-equivalent emissions.

 "Our role is to be that platform, that operating system, where all these technologies can come in,” Sawhney said.
 Rize is also considering piloting parametric weather insurance targeted at key risks for farmers, a growing area of climate tech investment.